typpo/blog/source/_posts/2012-12-20-optimizing-three-dot-js-performance-simulating-tens-of-thousands-of-independent-moving-objects.markdown

 Prior to this approach, additional web workers had no effect on my simulation.
 Using `timedChunk` allowed me to increase the number of web workers because it eliminated a UI thread bottleneck.

+## An update

+Because this post still gets a decent amount of traffic, I want to mention a significant change I made to Asterank that improved particle performance considerably.

+I saw huge gains in smoothness by writing a custom shader (using `ShaderMaterial`) for my particle system.
+I wound up moving all position calculations to the GPU, which was incredibly important in ensuring the smoothness of the simulation.
+It is likely you'd see the same gains if your particles have independent trajectories.
+I wrote a basic custom shader introduction [here](http://www.ianww.com/blog/2012/12/16/an-introduction-to-custom-shaders-with-three-dot-js/).

 ## Conclusion

 I went from lagging at ~60 moving particles to being able to smoothly render 20,000+ independently moving particles.